mhzrerfani/news-feed-monorepo-vue-nest/README.md

 # News Feed Monorepo

-This project is a full-stack monorepo built to showcase modern web development skills using Vue 3 (Vite), NestJS, and Turborepo.
+This project is a full-stack monorepo built using Vue 3 (Vite), NestJS, Tailwindcss 4, shadcn vue and Turborepo.
 It aggregates top news stories from multiple providers (NYTimes, The Guardian) via their APIs and displays them in a user-friendly web interface.

 ## Project Structure